blynkkk/blynkkk.github.io/BlynkFirmware.md

 ### BLYNK_CONNECTED()

-This function is called every time Blynk gets connected to the server.
-It's convenient to call sync functions here.
+Use this function when you need to run certain routine when hardware connects to Blynk Cloud or private server.
+It's common to call sync functions inside of this function.

 ```cpp
 BLYNK_CONNECTED() {